 CCTV, also known as closed-circuit television, is a security monitor system that enables you to always keep a watchful eye around or in your business.
 CCTV security systems contain monitors and cameras that allow you to view live events, as well as recorders that archive footage for later use.
 These types of security systems, using CCTV cameras, differ from standard television sets, for they do not receive public broadcast footage.
 They only receive footage from security cameras installed on or around the local premises.

 There have been substantial technological advancements for CCTV security systems in recent years.
 These advancements have made security systems more effective at catching criminals during a crime.
 Not to mention, they are an effective measure to have in place to protect your business’s assets.
 Both of these reasons, and many more, are why CCTV security systems have become increasingly popular for business owners.
 Continue reading to learn more about the different types of CCTV cameras, how they work, their various parts, and why you can trust Mobile Video Guard for all your CCTV installation and service needs.

 Different CCTV Security Camera Options

-- Wired Security Cameras use a series of cables that conduct footage and transmits that footage to a monitor system.
+- Wired Security Cameras are powered by a series of cables that conduct footage and transmit that footage to a monitor system.
 Transmission may become weak when the transmission range is over 300 meters.
 However, using necessary signal boosters, switches, and networking cables helps alleviate the long-range transmission issue.
 Multiple cameras generally interconnect to a monitor system located in a security room.